Bootstrapping Euclidean Two-point Correlators: Bootstrap bounds

 \subsection{Bounds on the adjoint gap}

+If we view the $U(N)$ symmetry as a global symmetry, we can discuss the energy gaps for different irreducible representations of $U(N)$.
+The adjoint gap is the lowest energy in the adjoint representation of $U(N)$ minus the singlet ground state energy.
+All other non-trivial irreps will have larger gaps.
+When the model also has a $\mathbb{Z}_2$ symmetry that commutes with $U(N)$, one may define separate adjoint gaps in the even and odd parity sectors.
 In this section, we discuss how to improve the analytic upper bound on the adjoint gap \eqref{eqn:adjointgapuniversal}.
 Consider an operator $\O_{ab}$ in the adjoint representation of $U(N)$.
 Its ground-state two-point connected correlator allows for the following spectral decomposition

 where $|n,ab\rangle$ denotes an orthonormal basis of energy eigenstates with energies $E_n$ in the adjoint sector (with $ab$ labeling the adjoint indices), ordered such that $E_1\leq E_2\leq\cdots$.
 For notational convenience, we introduce the shorthand $\langle\Omega|\O|n\rangle=\bra{\Omega}\O_{ba}\ket{n,ab}$.
 Terms in the sum are manifestly positive and subject to $\mathbb{Z}_2$-selection rules.
 At large $\tau$, terms with the smallest $\Delta_n$ dominate.
 Then, log-convexity of $G_c(\tau)$ discussed in \eqref{universal-lower-bound} implies